nttgin/BGPalerter/README.md

 If something happens (e.g. a hijack) you will see the alerts in `logs/reports-YYYY-MM-DD.log`.
-In `config.yml` you can find other reporting mechanisms (e.g. email and slack) in addition to logging on files.
+In `config.yml` you can find other reporting mechanisms (e.g. email, Slack, Kafka) in addition to logging on files.
 Please uncomment the related section and configure according to your needs.

 If the installation doesn't go smoothly, read [here](docs/installation.md).